Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Discussion

-Both input variants --- raw measurements only (V1) and measurements plus SVD warm-start (V2) --- converge to statistically indistinguishable test-set performance by epoch~20 (best-epoch validation losses V1~$=$ V2~$= 0.00611$, $<0.1\%$ difference).
-The implication is direct: \emph{the network learns the complete nonlinear inverse map from raw measurements alone}, so the SVD preprocessing step can be eliminated without any sacrifice in accuracy, simplifying deployment to 5 raw counts plus $N_0$.
+The V1/V2 ablation is small but clarifying: raw measurements alone (V1) and measurements plus the SVD warm-start (V2) converge to indistinguishable accuracy ($<0.1\%$).
+A sufficiently expressive network learns the complete nonlinear inverse from the five raw counts and $N_0$, so the explicit preprocessing can be dropped without loss --- the ``physics-motivated'' features accelerate training but are not required at inference.